ethersphere/ethswarm-nextjs/content/jobs/bee-product-owner.md

 Besides various innovative components, key technologies are libp2p, protobuf, leveldb, go-ethereum as well as various cryptographic libraries.
 We work with various development tools and practices to facilitate the agile development of well-tested code and timely delivery of our software.

-**Swarm Association is committed to creating an inclusive environment for everyone.
-As such, we strongly encourage women and other under-represented groups to apply for this position.**
+Swarm Foundation is committed to creating an inclusive environment for everyone.
+As such, we strongly encourage women and other under-represented groups to apply for this position.

 ### **Your role**